 This is a collection of thoughts organized into four categories: strengths, weaknesses, opportunities and threats.
 Ideally you gather a small group of people together for just an hour or two, you have somewhere to write out thoughts into bullet points.
 The SWOT almost always leads to simple, practical strategy.

 It’s really hard to do a SWOT without thinking about how to focus on strengths, work around weaknesses, seize opportunities and avoid threats.

 Simple Sales Forecast

 Your sales forecast is a snapshot of what you think your food truck revenues will be for a few months at the very least, ideally 12 months by month and two more years just annually.
 Break your forecast into tickets, average revenue per ticket, number of sales, average cost per ticket.
 From here, the math is simple.
 Sales is the number of tickets times revenue.
 Costs are tickets times average cost per ticket.

 What happens to most people is that thinking through the details of the sales forecast gets you into business planning.
 You can’t help thinking about prices, costs, target markets, strategy and focus.

 Mission & Vision Statement

 The mission statement is about what your food truck business does for the customer, the employee, and the owner.
 The vision statement is a view of what you want your mobile food business to be three years from now.
-And both should be wrapped together with a simple sentence summary.
+Wrap both together with a simple sentence summary.